Entrepreneurial Law Project

 Entrepreneurial Law Checkups

 This service offers brief, 30-minute consultations with pro bono business law attorneys.
 Entrepreneurs can ask specific legal questions, review documents, and gain guidance on self-completing legal forms.
-The sessions are hosted:

 • Through a statewide roadshow visiting locations like Mena, Morrilton, and Little Rock, among others.
-Exact locations to be shared soon.

 Registration is required to reserve a spot, as availability is limited.
 These checkups aim to make legal advice accessible while involving law students and volunteer attorneys in providing support.